b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### SCHRADER, F.; *et al.* ###

+* Schrader, F. Otto & Ramanujacharya, M.D. & (eds.)
+(1916).
+'Ahirbudhnya Samhita of the Pancharatra Agama: Vol. 1'.
+With a Prefatory Note in English by Johan van Manen.
+(Note: In Sanskrit set in Devanagari.
+It is stated by van Manen that the volume was prepared from seven manuscripts and their then provenance is provided on p. viii, without any further specifics.)
+Adyar, Madras, India: Adyar Library.
+Source: https://archive.org/details/in.ernet.dli.2015.486994 (accessed: Sunday, August 25, 2024)

+**Purport:**<br>
+...

+* Schrader, F. Otto & Ramanujacharya, M.D. (eds.)
+(1916).
+'Ahirbudhnya Samhita of the Pancharatra Agama: Vol. 2'.
+(Note: In Sanskrit set in Devanagari.
+It is stated by van Manen that the volume was prepared from seven manuscripts and their then provenance is provided on Vol. 1, p. viii, without any further specifics.)
+Adyar, Madras, India: Adyar Library.
+Source: https://archive.org/details/in.ernet.dli.2015.322565 (accessed: Sunday, August 25, 2024)

+**Purport:**<br>
+...

 ### SEBASTIAN, R. ###

 * Sebastian, Rodney (2019).
 'Cultural Fusion in a Religious Dance Drama: Building the Sacred Body in the Manipuri Raslilas'.
 Ph.D. dissertation.
 Graduate School.
 Gainesville, Florida, U.S.A.: University of Florida.
 Source: https://www.proquest.com/docview/2464172212 (accessed: Monday, July 28, 2025)